omnilaboratory/OmniBOLT-spec/README.md

 To be self-contained, for any messages or definitions that differ from what are defined in original BOLT specification, we will include both new and old arguments to form complete messages.
 For those messages that are the same to BOLT, we just link to the original address where they are defined.

 # Advantages

+Not only BTC instant payment is supported as current implementation of lightning network, but also:

 * Instant payment of smart assets issued on OmniLayer.
 * Cross channel atomic swap of different assets.
 * Decentralized exchange on top of lightning channels with quick exchange speed.